API Reference

 • json_schema – A JSON Schema document describing the function’s parameters.
 By default, kani will automatically generate one, but this can be helpful for overriding it in any tricky cases.

-• auto_truncate – If a function response is longer than this many tokens, truncate it until it is at most this many tokens and add “…” to the end.
+If a function response is longer than this many characters, truncate it until it is at most this many characters and add “…” to the end.
 By default, no responses will be truncated.
-This uses a smart paragraph-aware truncation algorithm.
+This uses a paragraph-aware truncation algorithm.

 Create a JSON schema representing this function’s parameters as a JSON object.